 Pediatric blindness is a life-or-death issue in the countries where we serve.

 Up to 60% of children 5 and under in low-income countries die within a year of becoming blind.

 It is estimated that 80% of learning takes place visually, which is why vision is crucial to a child’s education, advancement and long-term success.

 Visually impaired children face major educational barriers and often drop out of school.
 By catching and correcting eye problems by the age of 5 or 6, school screenings increase a child’s visual years, helping them succeed in school and beyond.

 80% of what a child learns is done visually.
 Without screenings and treatment for visual impairment, children do not have access to equal education and opportunities as their classmates.

 School screenings increase community awareness of eye health.
 They help show that treatment is available, and reduce stigma associated with vision problems.

-Our pediatric program focuses on refractive errors.
+Our International Pediatric Program focuses on refractive errors, i.e. blurry or unfocused vision.
 Screening for refractive errors and providing glasses increases educational potential and reduces preventable visual impairment and blindness.

 By treating a child’s visual impairment with eyeglasses or surgery, a child can receive 60 years or more of sight and opportunity.
 The earlier we treat, the longer a child can live a productive life with his or her sight.